alabelle127/cs326-final-lambda/docs/idea.md

 ## Study Group Finder

-  Match compatible users to an already existing study group which meets at a certain time and location every week.
+  Suggests a list of compatible users/groups which meet at a certain time and location every week.
 Users in a study group should share at least one common class, but ideally would share more than one.
 Users in a study group must all be free at the time which the study group meets.
 Ideally, the meeting would take place between a user's classes (so that they will likely be on campus), and near to where their next class is.

 ## Study Group Creator